Set up resource locations

 - Microsoft Azure Resource Manager virtualization environments

-- Amazon Web Services (AWS) virtualization environments and Citrix XenDesktop on AWS
+- Amazon Web Services (AWS) virtualization environments

 - Citrix Hypervisor virtualization environment